Article I. Name, Principal Office, Purposes, and Restrictions

 e.
 Limitation on Number of Terms: No person elected may serve more than three (3) consecutive two (2) year terms thereafter.

 a.
-Events Causing Vacancy: A vacancy or vacancies in the Board of Directors shall be deemed to exist on the occurrence of any one of the following:
+Events Causing Vacancy: A vacancy or vacancies in the Board of Directors shall be deemed to exist on the occurrence of the following:

 c.
-Vacancies Filled by Members: The President with Board approval may appoint a Fellow II in good standing to fill the vacancy for the remainder of the term.
-The newly-appointed director shall be a non-voting member of the Board.
+Vacancies Filled by Members: The President with Board approval may appoint a member in good standing to fill the vacancy for the remainder of the term.
+The newly appointed director shall be a non-voting member of the Board.

 d.
 No Vacancy on Reduction of Number of Directors: No reduction of the authorized number of directors shall have the effect of removing any director before that director's term of office expires.